mbabynames search ✿

 Treasa Katherine

-"noble and strong" (Treasa) meets "pure" (Katherine).
+"strength" (Treasa) meets "pure" (Katherine).
 The combination reads as complete.
 Neither name overshadows the other.
 Treasa is 2 syllables.
 Katherine at 3 adds length and rhythm.

 Treasa Penelope